mike-sierra/deotp/02_navigate.md

         $ ls *

 1. Modify a command with an _option_: If commands are verbs and the arguments are nouns, think of the options as adverbs.
-This shows all _hidden_ files in the directory whose filenames start with a
+This shows _all_ files, including _hidden_ files in the directory whose filenames start with a dot:
-    dot:

         $ ls -a